davidmoten/neural-network-maths/README.md

 A training set is a set of input and expected result vector pairs $(v_1, e)$.
 We use those pairs (repeatedly even) and differential calculus to move the weights and biases so that the network outputs move closer and closer to the expected results.
 We will use a method called Gradient Descent to do this.

 We define a function that we will minimize that when minimized represents a close match of output and desired output.
 That function is called the *cost function*.
+Here is one possibility which is the 1/2 of the square of the distance between the actual and expected vectors:

 &emsp; $C = \frac{1}{2}(a^{L}-e)\cdot(a^{L}-e)$